eqcorrscan/EQcorrscan/README.md

 # Installation
 Installation has been tested on both OSX and Linux (Ubuntu), and now Windows systems.
-Currently we only support python 2.7, but plan to extend this coverage in the near future - everything is written to work in python 3.x, we just need to get the testing going.
+Currently we only support python 2.7, but plan to extend this coverage in the near future - almost everything is written to work in python 3.x, we just need to get the testing going, work out the openCV3 install on travis and fix some small variable type changes.

 Installation for all systems should be as simple as: